 Tope (Galeorhinus galeus)

 Tope are slender, medium-sized sharks that are a bluish to grey colour on their backs and white underneath, with a long nose and a distinctive tab on their tail fin.
-They swim in schools in temperate areas worldwide and undertake seasonal migrations to breeding grounds in shallower inshore waters.
-The tope is viviparous, with females giving birth to litters of between 20 and 40 ‘pups’.
+They swim in schools in temperate areas worldwide and undertake seasonal migrations to breeding grounds in shallower inshore waters in summer.
+The tope is ovoviviparous, with the embryos developing inside females for about a year until they are born in litters of between 20 and 40 ‘pups’.
 Tope are long-lived, surviving as much as 55 years in the Northeast Atlantic.

 The conservation status of the tope is listed as critically endangered by the IUCN Red List, and its status on the Irish Red List for cartilaginous fish is listed as vulnerable.
 Tope have a low productivity rate and a long generation time, maturing after 10 years.